janbrekke/DriveID-Viewer/README.md

 ## Usage
 There are three ways to do this:
+**--{1}--**
-1: Just run the exe file located in the BIN folder.
+Just run the exe file located in the BIN folder.
 This has been compiled out of the original visual basic file.
 It has also gotten itself a nice icon image to make it pretty.

+**--{2}--**
-2: Just run the VBS file.
+Just run the VBS file.
 That's it..
 Feel free to modify it as you wish!

+**--{3}--**
-3: Forget about this application\script,
+Forget about this application\script,
 Click on the start menu
-   Type in "CMD", and hit enter
+Type in "CMD",
+hit enter
 Navigate to the drive you need the ID number from
 Type in "vol"
 Hit enter..

 Really lots of work, takes ages!
 Just look at all the steps! :stuck_out_tongue_winking_eye:

 ## What could this possible be useful for?
 Well, not much.
 At least not from what i can find.